Cosium/zabbix_zfs-on-linux/README.md

 Tested Zabbix server version include 3.0, 3.4 and 4.0.
 The template shipped here is in 3.0 format to allow import to all those versions.

-This template will give you graph on basically everything, with included triggers for low disk space and other alarms.
+This template will give you graph on basically everything, which includes triggers for low disk space and other alarms.
 Disk space alarms can be customized using Zabbix macros.

 Example of graph:
 - Arc memory usage and hit rate: